We offer over 3,000 different free and fun online games which can quickly be played from the browser.

-The thinking behind this site was since so many people are stuck at home during rolling lockdowns maybe we could add a bit of joy to people’s lives.
+The thinking behind this site was since so many people were stuck at home during rolling lockdowns maybe we could add a bit of joy to people’s lives.

-Much of the gaming industry revolves around hyper-optimizing design for accidental ad clicks, paid upgrades, and creating addictive loops – all of which are needed to offset the cost of paying for distribution buying ads in other games and on other platforms.
+Today the gaming industry is worth hundreds of billions of dollars and much of the gaming industry revolves around hyper-optimizing design for accidental ad clicks, paid upgrades, and creating addictive loops – all of which are needed to offset the cost of paying for distribution buying ads in other games and on other platforms.